Mexico is a popular destination for U.S. expats.

 For non-residents, the tax rate mainly depends on how much and what type of income you earn.

-Income Tax Guide for Non-Residents
+Income Tax Rate for Non-Residents in Mexico

 Non-residents are individuals that do not consider Mexico their home.